 On Tuesday, Fuller will focus on the 19th-century French composer Charles Gounod’s most famous opera, Faust, first performed at La Scala in 1862.
 When the Metropolitan Opera in New York City opened in 1883, Gounod’s Faust was its premier performance.
 This year is the composer’s 200th anniversary of his birth.
 Fuller has asked for a CD player to accompany his talk so the sound of opera will resound in the library’s community room on Tuesday, October 9 at 6:30 PM.

-Gil Rose, the artistic director Odyssey Opera, and Randolph Fuller, a South End resident and passionate opera impresario, will be at the South End library to present the 2018-19 season of the opera series, including this fall a celebration of the 200th anniversary of the birth of Charles Gounod.
-Last year, both Rose and Fuller discussed the Trial by Fire performances of the last season, five operas by different composers, each focused on the life of Joan of Arc, with Fuller giving an erudite talk about the history of opera in Boston.
-Fuller has been in love with opera since his parents took him to see Die Fledermaus at the Boston Opera House when he was nine.
+Last October, Rose and Fuller discussed the 2017-18 Trial by Fire performances of Odyssey Opera, five operas by different composers, each focused on the life of Joan of Arc.
+Fuller, a longtime South End resident and local benefactor, gave an erudite talk about the history of opera in Boston, an art form he's been in love with since he was nine, when his parents took him to see Die Fledermaus at the Boston Opera House.